lima-limon-inc/Emacs-Quick-Search/README.md

 ## Credits
 - Thanks to @heemayl for the original foundation.
 Check out their [website](https://heemayl.net/)
 - Thanks to Trey Jackson for [this](https://stackoverflow.com/a/1511827) stackoverflow answer.
 Check out their [website](http://trey-jackson.blogspot.com/).
 If anyone can find his GitHub profile, please make a PR.
+- Thank you NickD for [this](https://emacs.stackexchange.com/a/58341/39379) stackoverflow answer.

 ## Disclaimer
 I am not affiliated with any of the search engines/browsers mentioned.
 Other options are available